ShivTestOrg/onboard.ubq.fi/README.md

 # `@ubiquity/onboard.ubq.fi`

 Generates the configuration for organizations, by creating a default configuration and creating a repository under the given Organization.
-This code is very important,
+This code is very important, all the files, should be checked twice, to ensure that it works.

 ## Requirements